JanusHCP/policies/introduction.md

 Policies were last reviewed and updated December 21th, 2023.

-Policies were written by Michael Wasser, CTO.
+Policies were created by Michael Wasser, CTO.

 Policies were approved by Richard Clarke, COO.